 Priority consideration for merit-based scholarships is given to those who have submitted all completed forms by December 1.
 It is highly recommended that all applications be completed by January 15.
 Scholarship and financial aid materials are available through the Admissions Office.

 |Early Decision||November 15||November 30||January 15|

 |Early Action||December 1||December 15||May 1|

 Applicants may be offered admission, denied admission, or held for additional information (e.g. 7th semester grades, new ACT or SAT scores, admissions interview).

 Admissions Office Procedures

 Although we have listed our requirements and recommendations, we guarantee that each applicant’s completed application will be read and reviewed on an individual basis.
-The following items in the application file are listed in their order of importance when being reviewed by the Admissions Committee: course selection, grades, class rank, SAT/ACT scores, recommendations, written essay, and extracurricular and community activities.
+The following items in the application file are listed in their order of importance when being reviewed by the Admissions Committee: course selection, grades, class rank, SAT/ACT scores (if applicable), recommendations, essay, and extracurricular and community activities.

 A student will not be offered admission to Wabash unless it can be reasonably predicted that he can succeed at Wabash and that Wabash, in turn, can meet the student’s particular needs.
 We feel obligated to ensure, as much as it is possible, that our students have a successful and fulfilling education at Wabash.

 Any student who previously attended Wabash College and did not enroll the following semester must contact the Dean of Students in writing to request re-admittance.
 For further information, write to email@example.com or call (765) 361-6480.